emilsoman/cloudster/README.md

 - ### More coming soon ..

+I'm trying to add every AWS resource to cloudster, one by one.
+If you don't find what you need, let me know and I'll try to get the feature included ASAP, or you can submit a pull request with the feature - that would be awesome!
+Or, you can patiently wait till the feature is added to cloudster.

 ----------------

-# Contribute !
+# Contribute

 Got some love for Cloudster?
-That's great!
+Sweet!

 ## Found a bug?